XelorR/KeyBridge/README.md

 - no multitasking / workspace control mappings
 - modifier swap for _some_ apps which breaks general OS functionality
+- focusing on wide range of desktop environments which require some trade-offs, force to avoid some features and increasing complexity

 ## Installation